Jumanji (film): Production

 The film was shot in Keene, New Hampshire.

 While Peter Guber was visiting Boston, he invited author Chris Van Allsburg, who lived in Providence, to option his book.
 Van Allsburg wrote one of the screenplay's drafts, which he described as "sort of trying to imbue the story with a quality of mystery and surrealism".
 Van Allsburg added that the studio nearly abandoned the project if not for his film treatment, which earned a story credit, given that it added story material that was not from the book.

 TriStar Pictures agreed to finance the film, on the condition that Robin Williams play the starring role.
 Williams turned down the role based on the first script he was given, but after director Joe Johnston and screenwriters Jonathan Hensleigh, Greg Taylor and Jim Strain undertook extensive rewrites, Williams accepted.
 Johnston had reservations over casting Williams because of the actor's reputation for improvisation, fearing that he would not adhere to the script.
 However, Williams understood that it was "a tightly structured story", and he filmed the scenes as outlined in the script, often filming duplicate scenes in which he was allowed to improvise with Bonnie Hunt.

 Olde Woolen Mill, a mill complex which represented the Parrish Shoe Factory in the film.

-Principal photography began on November 14, 1994 and wrapped in April 1995.
+Principal photography began on November 14, 1994, and wrapped in April 1995.
 Shooting took place in various New England locales, mainly Keene, New Hampshire, which represented the story's fictional town of Brantford, New Hampshire and North Berwick, Maine, where the Olde Woolen Mill represented the Parrish Shoe Factory.
 A large portion of filming took place in Vancouver, British Columbia, where a mock-up of the Parrish house was built, as well as the entire sequence at Sir Save-A-Lot (shot at the Delta Fair Mall and Liquidation World) in Tsawwassen, British Columbia, among other locations.

 Special effects were a combination of traditional techniques like puppetry and animatronics (provided by Amalgamated Dynamics), with state-of-the-art digital effects overseen by Industrial Light & Magic.
 ILM developed two new software programs specifically for Jumanji; one called iSculpt, which allowed the illustrators to create realistic facial expressions on the computer-generated animals in the film, and another that, for the first time, created realistic digital hair, used on the monkeys and lion.
 Actor Bradley Pierce underwent three and a half hours of prosthetic makeup application daily for a period of two and a half months to film the scenes in which he slowly transformed into a monkey.

 The film was dedicated to visual effects supervisor Stephen L. Price, who died before the film's release.

 Release

-Jumanji first premiered on December 10, 1995 in Culver City, in which Sony Pictures Entertainment, TriStar's parent company, was located from.
+Jumanji first premiered on December 10, 1995, in Culver City, California, where Sony Pictures Entertainment, TriStar's parent company, was located.
 It was released in theaters on December 15 of the same year.